German Shepherd health problems

 Symptoms include an unsteady hind leg gait, stumbling and sometimes falling.
 Treatment options include medications, neck braces, rehabilitation programs and surgery.

 A genetically linked condition that causes weakness and poor nerve function in your dog’s hind legs.
 It affects German Shepherd dogs more frequently than other breeds.
-Symptoms start with increasing weakness and disability in the hind legs, eventually suffering paralysis in the hindquarters, which also leads to incontinence.
+Symptoms start with increasing weakness and disability in the hind legs, eventually resulting in paralysis in the hindquarters, which also leads to incontinence.

 Rehabilitation, exercise, acupuncture, and dietary supplements can be helpful, but there is no cure for this condition.
 A genetic test is available to determine if your dog is at risk.